How to review your policy on children with health needs who can't attend school

 While there are no requirements in terms of what this policy should include, you'll want to make sure it sets out:

-- How the school will work with the LA, including when the pupil is to be reintegrated
+- How your school will work with your LA, including when the pupil is to be reintegrated